vimpostor/vim-firebase/README.md

 ## What's up with the name?

 Similar to how [tpope](https://github.com/tpope) named the infamous Git plugin fu**git**ive, this plugin is named fi**rebase** after its main functionality.
 It's unfortunate (but unproblematic given the different domains) that the naming collides with an unrelated popular [Cloud API](https://firebase.google.com).

+## Do I need to install fugitive to use this plugin?

+No, fugitive is not a dependency for this plugin.